mdavidson9/docs.balsamiq.com/content/confluence/Cloud/transition-guide.md

 That’s it!

 You can now take advantage of all the new Balsamiq Mockups 3 for Confluence Cloud goodness!
-See the full user guide [here](../intro/).
+See the [introduction here](../intro/).

 ---